ATM-HSW/STM32WirelessInnovationDesignContest/README.md

+# STM32 Wireless Innovation Design Contest

-# Universal room sensor for various MCUs with communication interfaces
+## Universal room sensor for various MCUs with communication interfaces

-## Teaser:
+### Teaser:

 As part of this project, a multi-sensor module is being developed with which various room parameters can be measured.
 In addition to the usual measured values of temperature, humidity and air pressure, the indoor air quality is also to be determined using VOC and CO2 sensors.
 A multi-channel light measurement is also to be carried out.